Maxime Weygand: Paris Peace Conference

 Weygand agreed with Foch that French security – the consequences of which were impressed during a tour of the liberated German-occupied zones in late 1918 – required territorial expansion to the River Rhine as a buffer zone.
 Their dislike of politicians, who they viewed as having little understanding of war realities or military issues, intensified when the French political class ruled out creating a French client state in the Rhineland.
 They similarly agreed that the then-proposed League of Nations would do little to ensure peace and that the planned alliances between France, Britain, and the United States would be insufficient to guarantee French security.

 Foch's untactful expression of his views unnerved the Big Four civilian leaders at the peace conference: American president Woodrow Wilson, British prime minister David Lloyd George, French president Georges Clemenceau, and Italian prime minister Vittorio Emanuele Orlando.
 Weygand harboured similar disdain, calling them in a diary "the four old men".
 Because of Foch's popularity as victor of the war, he could not be easily criticised.
 Attacks therefore fell on Weygand who was conspiratorially accused, by among others Woodrow Wilson and Lloyd George, as driving Foch's radical positions.

 Interwar

 Poland

-Weygand, first row second from right, standing next to British Cabinet Secretary Marice Hankey, serving as part of the Interallied Mission to Poland.
+Weygand, first row second from right, standing next to British Cabinet Secretary Maurice Hankey, serving as part of the Interallied Mission to Poland.
 August 1920.